Katie Boulter: 2008–2013: Steady rise

 Following in the path of Anna Kournikova, Boulter showed promise in 2008 when she won the Lemon Bowl in Rome, aged 11.
 She went on in 2011, aged 14, to become a finalist in the Junior Orange Bowl Tennis Championships in Coral Gables, Florida.
 Past finalists have included Andy Murray and Caroline Wozniacki.
 She was awarded the Aegon Junior Player Award that month.

 Boulter claimed her first senior doubles title at a $10k event in Sharm El Sheikh in November 2013.

-2014: Doubles success, first senior singles title
+2014: Doubles success, first pro singles title

 In January 2014, Boulter went on to have further doubles success and was a finalist at the Australian Open girls' doubles event with Ivana Jorović.
 In May 2014, in Sharm El Sheikh, Boulter won her first senior singles title over fellow Briton Eden Silva.
 She also won the doubles title at the same event partnering Nina Stojanović, to whom she had lost a previous final in singles.
 A month later, Boulter was given a wildcard for Wimbledon qualifying, losing in the first round to Italian Alberta Brianti in a three-set match which lasted two-and-a-half hours.